Everest Lodge to Lodge Trek

 Everest Lodge to Lodge Trek Itinerary:

-Day 1 Namaste and welcome to vibrant Kathmandu where our adventure begins!
+Day 1 Namaste and welcome to vibrant Kathmandu!

 Day 3 Fly to Lukla where our trek begins and hike to Phakding village.

-Day 4 Journey on foot from Phakding village to Namche Bazaar along the Dudh Koshi River.
+Day 4 Journey along the Dudh Koshi River to Namche Bazaar.

 Day 5 Day hike to our first spectacular views of Everest, Nuptse and Lhotse.

-Day 6 Ascend further to renowned Tengboche Monastery, perched high on a ridgeline with spectacular Everest views.
+Day 6 Ascend further to Tengboche Monastery, with spectacular Everest views.

-Day 7 Descend to the historic and quaint Sherpa village of Khumjung, where Sir Edmund Hillary helped build the Khumbu’s first school.
+Day 7 Descend to the historic and quaint Sherpa village of Khumjung.

-Day 8 Trek off the beaten path through remote Sherpa villages to secluded Thame.
+Day 8 Trek off the beaten path through remote villages to secluded Thame.

 Day 9 Explore Thame's hillside monastery and return to bustling Namche Bazaar.

-Day 10 Descend the Dudh Kosi River valley to Phakding through colorful villages and fields.
+Day 10 Descend the Dudh Kosi River valley to Phakding through.

-Day 11 Complete the hiking descent to Lukla and celebrate with your trekking crew.
+Day 11 Complete the descent to Lukla and celebrate with your trekking crew.

 Day 12 Return flight from Lukla to Kathmandu, weather permitting.

-Day 13 Free day to explore more highlights of the Kathmandu Valley on your own (reserve day for return flights in case of inclement weather).
+Day 13 Free day to explore more highlights of the Kathmandu Valley.

 Day 14 Our Everest lodge to lodge trekking adventure ends today in Kathmandu.